Tarragon Dill & Orange Roasted Side of Salmon with Citrus Herb Sauce

 Preheat an oven to 475 degrees F

 In a small saucepan gently heat the butter and maple syrup together until melted.
-Brush the salmon all over with the buttery maple mixture, coating every nook & cranny.
+Brush the salmon all over with the buttery maple mixture, coating every nook & cranny, then coat in the tarragon.
 Place 4 or 5 slices of orange on top of the salmon, then crack over a few hits of black pepper.
 Roast for 10 – 12 minutes, or until golden on the outside, and medium pink on the inside.
 Let rest for a few minutes before serving with your Citrus Dill Sauce, and all of your favourite Holiday sides.
 Delicious!